 The COVID-19 / coronavirus global pandemic has affected all forms of artistic practice, with many artists unable to showcase work due to galleries closing and exhibitions being cancelled or postponed.

-For The Light of Day, 5 invited selectors will choose 2 artists each to be featured in one of our monthly newsletters between July 2021 and June 2022.
-Each of the featured artists will receive an award of £150.
+For The Light of Day, 5 invited selectors chose 2 artists each to be featured in one of our monthly newsletters between July 2021 and June 2022.
+Each of the featured artists received an award of £150.

-The selectors will also choose a further 5 shortlisted artists each to have an image showcased on our Instagram page.
-These 25 artists will receive a £50 fee.
+The selectors also chose a further 5 shortlisted artists each to have an image showcased on our Instagram page.
+These 25 artists received a £50 fee.

 Artists based in England at any stage of their career applied with a single image of:

 - Drafts, or

 that they had agreed plans to exhibit, which were cancelled or postponed due to the COVID-19 / coronavirus pandemic lockdowns, never seeing the light of day.

 - For selected artists: